thespacecowboys45/schwab-py-webframework-reference-design/README.md

 ## Disclaimer

 Use of this code is your responsibility.
-We attempt to provide examples for learning only, and by using this codebase or any portions thereof you indemnify the authors of this codebase.
+We attempt to provide examples for learning only, and by using this codebase or any portions thereof you indemnify the authors from any damages or loss from using this codebase.
 By proceeding to view, clone, or adopt any concepts from this code you make them your own.
-The author claims no responsibility for any loss incurred from using this code base and reference design implementation.
+The author claims no responsibility for any loss incurred from using this code base and/or reference design implementation.

+This codebase may not be maintained or up-to-date with the latest schwab-py implementations.  schwab-py is on version 1.4.0 as of the origin of this document.

+### Versions

+#### Site1 LOGIN

+OAuth login
+Quotes

+#### Site2 INTEGRATIONS

+Full list of functions incorporated

+#### Site3 AUTOMATIONS

+Automation Tasks stubbed out